Oplax Hopf Algebras

 between natural transformations with components $I\xrightarrow{\uni_x}A_{x,x}\xrightarrow{\alpha_{xx}}B_{fx,fx}$ and $I\xrightarrow{\uni_y}B_{y,y}$ respectively.
 Hence define $\phi_0$ by the map of spans $f\colon X\to Y$ with a factorization

 which gives $\alpha_{xx}\circ\uni_x=\uni_{fx}$, precisely the second axiom for a $\ca{V}$-functor.

-In order to verify that $\phi,\phi_0$ endow $\alpha$ \cref{Vfunctorcell} with the structure of an oplax monoid morphism, we compute the appropriate pasting diagrams using composition formulas like~\cref{SpanVcomposition} and~\cref{hcomp2cellsSpanV}.
-Notice that all the axioms state that certain 2-cells in $\Span|\Vv$ are identical, therefore the verifications are greatly simplified by \cref{2cellsequality} since they reduce to ones for 2-cells in $\Span$.
+In order to verify that $\phi,\phi_0$ endow $\alpha$ with the structure of an oplax pseudomonoid morphism, we compute the appropriate pasting diagrams~\cref{eq:pseudomonmap} using composition formulas like~\cref{SpanVcomposition} and~\cref{hcomp2cellsSpanV}.
+Their verifications are greatly simplified by \cref{2cellsequality} since they reduce to ones for 2-cells in $\Span$.

-Notice that both $\phi$ and $\phi_0$ are uniquely defined as above, since at each case there is only one span morphism possible, similarly to \cref{oplaxbimonoidproperty}.
+Notice that both $\phi$ and $\phi_0$ are uniquely defined as above, since at each case there is only one span morphism possible, see \cref{rem:uniquespanmap}.
 Therefore $\Vv$-functors are in bijection with oplax monoid morphisms $^\id\alpha^{f\times f}$.

 Dually, taking into account that $\Vv$-opfunctors are $\Vv^\op$-functors hence live inside

 we deduce that an oplax comonoid map of the form $^\id\alpha^{f\times f}$ is a $\ca{V}$-opfunctor between the corresponding $\Vv$-opcategories. \end{proof}